-- Steam has its own fair share of errors, such as Unable to initialize Steam API error.
+- Steam has its fair share of errors, and it seems like some users are unable to initialize Steam API.

-Even though Steam is one of the most used and appreciated gaming platforms available on the market, this gaming hub has its own fair share of errors, such as Unable to initialize Steam API error.
+Even though Steam is one of the most used and appreciated gaming platforms available on the market, it seems like some users are unable to initialize Steam API.

 If the error is known to you, that means you’re trying to run a game from your Steam game library without any results.

 This error can appear for a variety of reasons, and because of the wide range of factors that can come into play, this guide will not fix the problem for all the readers, but we will try our best to explore some of the most useful fixes based on our team’s research and feedback received from users.